What is Trigeminal Neuralgia?

 These conventional medications may have certain side effects like dizziness, confusion, drowsiness, nausea, suicidal thoughts, etc. Also, these medications may become less effective over time.

-Supportive measure for Trigeminal Neuralgia (Diet, lifestyle, etc. )
+Supportive measures for Trigeminal Neuralgia (Diet, lifestyle, etc. )

 Trigeminal Neuralgia may affect your social life, your interactions with your family and friends.
 It may also affect one’s productivity at work.